aharonium/opensiddur.org/posts/HTML/prayers/civic-calendar/united-states/washingtons-birthday/prayer-for-the-centennial-of-the-inauguration-of-george-washington-by-yaakov-yosef-1889.html.md

 <td style="vertical-align:top;">
 <div class="english" lang="en">
-As Jews it is our religious duty to pray for the weal of the government wherever we are settled, as the Prophet Jeremiah enjoined upon our ancestors (Jeremiah, 29:7), and as our rabbis have repeatedly urged us to do.
+As Jews it is our religious duty to pray for the weal of the government wherever we are settled, as the Prophet Jeremiah enjoined upon our ancestors <span class="citation">(Jeremiah, 29:7)</span>, and as our rabbis have repeatedly urged us to do.
 But by far more is it our solemn duty and joyful privilege, as citizens of the United States, to take part in the national celebrations of the people of this glorious land for the freedom of conscience and the equality before the law which the constitution of the United States guarantees to us.
 We should dearly cherish the memory of George Washington, who was one of the framers of that constitution, and was installed as Executive of the nation under its provisions on the above date one hundred years ago.
 </div></td></tr>